risk-first/website/Debugging-Bets.md

 ## Suitability

 I have a feeling that this is really the process I use for _every_ bug, whether I am conscious of it or not:  generating hypotheses, ruling some of them out by comparing to the facts I know, and then testing the remaining ones.
 However, I think most of the time (maybe as a result of being a developer for a long period) I don't have to do this consciously.
 It just _happens_.

+Also, I am super-lazy.
+I'm always trying to rule of out the hypotheses with the least effort.
+Usually, that means lashing together some arrangement of stuff just so see what happens (like the switching identities stuff above).
+If testing a hypothesis starts to look onerous, I'll try and find some clever trick to reduce that efforts.

 Perhaps you have a different process?
 Is there another one?
 I'd really like to know about it if so.
 Please join the GitHub Risk-First team and tell me about it!